redhat-performance/badfish/README.md

 badfish -H mgmt-your-server.example.com -u root -p yourpass --bmc-reset
 ```
 > [!NOTE]
-* Supermicro specific command, for Dell servers there is an equivalent of `--racreset`
+> Supermicro specific command, for Dell servers there is an equivalent of `--racreset`

 ### BIOS factory reset
+> [!CAUTION]
+> Use this carefully, vendor defaults differ and may be disruptive.
+Do not use this in the Scale Lab or ALIAS.

 You can restore BIOS default settings by calling Badfish with the option `--factory-reset`.
 ```bash
 badfish -H mgmt-your-server.example.com -u root -p yourpass --factory-reset
 ```
-> [!NOTE]
-* WARNING: Use this carefully, vendor defaults differ and may be disruptive.
-Do not use this in the Scale Lab or ALIAS.

 ### Check current boot order
 To check the current boot order of a specific host you can use the ```--check-boot``` option which will return an ordered list of boot devices.
 Additionally you can pass the ```-i``` option which will in turn print on screen what type of host does the current boot order match as those defined on the iDRAC interfaces yaml.